NSS-Data-Instructional-Stuff/data_science/AWS/ec2_practice/README.md

 `bash mc.sh`

 After installing, you'll need to exit and reconnect.
 This can be done by typing `exit`, which will return you to your normal shell.
 Then you can reconnect using the same `ssh` call as above.
-One you reconnect, you can verify that conda was installed if you run the following command and don't get an error:
+Once you reconnect, you can verify that conda was installed if you run the following command and don't get an error:

 `conda --v`

 5. After reconnecting, we need to install the libraries that you will need.
 I have set up a yml file containing the necessary packages and versions, but we need a way to get it from your local machine over to the ec2 instance.
 For this, we can use `scp`, the secure copy protocol. **This step needs to be run on a new terminal instance on your local machine.** The command you need to run looks like

-`scp -i "mykeys.pem" <file to copy> <ec2 DNS>:~/.`*
+`scp -i "mykeys.pem" <file to copy> <ec2 DNS>:~/.`

 6. Once you have copied the yml file over, create a conda environment using it.